 They insanely stroll past glorious Lasagna and adventurous Bean Sauce without even fielding a look.
 They instead stop at the Dal.
 They debate in their mind whether to spoon in Dal Makhni or Dal Tadka.
 They finally settle on the ridiculously named Spicy Dal.

-The carnivores cannot look beyond the “do Pyaza” and the Kebab of the day.
+Meanwhile, the carnivores cannot look beyond the “do Pyaza” and the Kebab of the day.

 It ached my senses to see them lounge about the insipid Dosa counter and to see them join the Pani Puri assembly, not unlike a family of beggars waiting on alms.